 There are some audio moments to wait for or listen back to.
 The arrows shot out of a skull at 6:50 when Indy is crossing the stone floor trap to get to the golden idol is a really nice sound effect that moves spatially through speakers, as is the rolling of the giant boulder that threatens to flatten Indy before he escapes.

 Indiana Jones and the Raiders of the Lost Ark is a must-own for home theater buffs.
 This movie is true to the action drama and the 4k HDR Atmos presentation makes it even more like reliving the experience in theaters.
-However, even without the HDR and Atmos qualities the 2160p resolution provides a great viewing experience and 7-channel audio slightly more immersive.
-The details in the antiquites Indy comes across, the scenery in Cairo, and overall quality of the picture is really worth the 4k upgrade.
+However, even without the HDR and Atmos qualities, the 2160p resolution provides a great viewing experience and 7-channel audio slightly more immersive.
+The details in the antiquities Indy comes across, the scenery in Cairo, and, the overall quality of the picture are really worth the 4k upgrade.

 NA (nothing new)